 Bunching onions are perennial onions which divide at ground level in the same manner as multiplier onions.
 Unlike potato onions they do not form large bulbs.
 The bases of bunching onions are slightly enlarged, like scallions.
 Once established, clumps need only be divided periodically.

-Culture: See Cultural Notes for bulb onions from seed.
+How to Grow: See Cultural Notes for bulb onions from seed.
 For easiest weeding, space clumps of 10 seeds 6-12" apart.
 Bunching onions are cold-hardy and may be left in the ground year-round where the ground doesn't freeze.
 Where the ground does freeze, most varieties should be transplanted into a greenhouse or cold frame and moved out again in the spring.

 Packet: 1g (about 450 seeds) sows 25'.